 - How to handle arguments and disagreements with friends and in relationships

-- How to handle rejection, teasing, bullying, rumours/gossip, and cyber bullying
+- How to handle rejection, teasing, bullying, rumours/gossip, and cyberbullying

 Parent and teen sessions are held at the same time but in different rooms.
 On the days with only a teen session parents are not required to stay.

-Teens who want to learn how to make and keep friends including teens with:
+This group is appropriate for teens who want to learn how to make and keep friends including teens with:

 - High functioning Autism / Asperger’s Syndrome